The best starting rotation in baseball resides in St. Louis

 On the bright side, that leaves a lot of room for improvement, and with more than four months to get there.
 The Cubs don’t yet seem too concerned.

-Game one gets Jake Arrieta and Alex Wood.
+Game 1 gets Jake Arrieta and Alex Wood.
 It’s interesting because Wood, through 43 innings, has posted Arrieta-type numbers: 1.88 ERA, 52 strikeouts, 13 walks, one home run allowed.
 He’s healthy again and as a result is throwing harder.
 He’s also throwing more changeups.
 If FIP (fielding independent pitching) is your thing, Wood is second behind Chris Sale among pitchers with at least 40 innings.

 Arrieta pitched admirably in his last start, Sunday against the Milwaukee Brewers, but otherwise has been one of the things that has gone wrong with the Cubs for the better part of a month.
 Two summers ago Arrieta no-hit the Dodgers in L.A.